zarcoder/oj-problem/docs/getting-started.md

 [-] test failed: 1 AC / 2 cases
 ```

-The basic feature of `oj t` is almost equivalent to prepare files such
+The basic feature of `np t` is almost equivalent to prepare files such
 as `test/sample-1.in`, `test/sample-1.out` and then to run
 `for f in test/*.in ; do diff <(./a.out < $f) ${f/.in/.out} ; done`.
 If
 you want to test against commands other than `./a.out` (e.g.
 `python3 main.py`), use the `-c` option (e.g.
-`oj t -c "python3 main.py"`).
+`np t -c "python3 main.py"`).
 Use the `--system` option if you want to
 get testcases that are used for system tests instead of samples.
 Run
-`oj d --help` or `oj t --help` to see other features.
+`np d --help` or `np t --help` to see other features.

 ## Submit